 Tuition Costs for the Bachelor/MPH Degree

-The following tuition rates are for 2022–2023 academic year* and apply to students enrolled in the combined Bachelor’s degree/Master of Public Health (BA/MPH) program starting their career in the Public Health and Professional Degree Programs in Summer/Fall 2022.
+The following tuition rates are for 2023–2024 academic year* and apply to Tufts undergraduate students enrolled in the combined Bachelor’s degree/Master of Public Health (B/MPH) program starting their career in the Public Health programs in Summer/Fall 2023.

-Students enrolled in the dual BA/MPH will be billed by the Public Health and Professional Degree (PHPD) Programs for two semesters (fall and spring) at the tuition rate listed above.
+Students enrolled in the dual B/MPH will be billed by the Public Health programs for two semesters (fall and spring) at the tuition rate listed above.

 The current academic year's cost of attendance budget (including not only tuition, but room and board, health insurance, books etc.) is available from the Office of Financial Aid.